 We also found that this nursing home excelled in our long-term care rating.
 We awarded them an A+ in this category.
 In a long-term care environment, the facility's primary goal is to maintain patients' quality of life and keep them safe.
 In addition to looking at the volume of care provided by nurses aids and other staff, we looked at the percentage of residents vaccinated against pneumonia.
 This nursing home provided the vaccine to 75.24752 percent of its patients.
 This is slightly below what we expected but still a reasonably acceptable figure.
 Clearly, this place is doing something right in this area as it was able to keep its patients out of the hospital.
 It had only 0.02 hospitalizations per one thousand long-term resident days, which is a remarkably low number.

 Adding to its impressive grades, we awarded this nursing home an B+ for inspections.
 Inspection ratings weigh several factors included in a nursing home's inspection report.
 One of the most important criteria we consider is the number and severity of deficiencies.
 Facilities with better scores in this category generally have few severe deficiencies.
 While this place had a few minor dings on its report, it had no severe deficiencies.
 Severe deficiencies are those labeled as categories G, H, I, J, K and L. This means that the inspectors did not consider any of the deficiencies on this facility's report to pose an imminent threat to patient health or safety.
 Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.

-Does this page answer your questions about Good Samaritan Society - Cheyenne County?
+Does this page answer your questions about Cheyenne County Village ?